default-services/components/README.md

 > Default component library for React.

 ## 🐱‍🚀 Demo
-See our components in action in the Default Storybook, hosted on GitHub pages:<br>
+See the components in action in the Default Storybook, hosted on GitHub pages:<br>
 [Default Storybook](https://default-component-library.github.io/default-component-library)

 ## 🐱‍🏍 Install